UNC-Libraries/SCTS-Documentation/Accessioning.md

 - To create a new agent record, click on the drop down arrow by the agent box, select **Create**, and then select the type of agent record you wish to create.
 A minimal agent record may be created by filling in only the required fields.
 The minimal record can be enhanced later by adding additional information in other fields and sub-records.

 > Note that "Estate of" records should be created as Corporate Entities, formatted as "Estate of First Name Last Name."
-Examples: Estate of Paul Green, Estate of Estate of Mangum P. Weeks and Josephine Weeks_
+> **Examples:** Estate of Paul Green, Estate of Mangum P. Weeks and Josephine Weeks

 ![screenshot](https://user-images.githubusercontent.com/58087302/76900165-30f14c00-686f-11ea-8bc4-887de85d0a8f.png "screenshot agent dropdown 4")